 Consider if the type of knowledge allows you to use shared or personal knowledge.
 For example, given that TOK essays are comparative, select an AoK and WoK that can allow you to draw comparisons and establish contrast comfortably.

 By this time, you would already have familiarized yourself with the title.
-When choosing a topic, ensure that it contains an AoK that you are interested in or familiar with.
+When choosing a topic, ensure that it contains an AoK you are interested in or familiar with.
 Do not choose a topic only because it is simple or appealing.
-Instead, focus on the title, notes on concepts and definitions.
+Instead, focus on the title, and notes on concepts, and definitions.